 2.)
 Mild Persistent

 – Approximately 2 times or so a week but not usually twice in one day

 3.)
 Moderate Persistent

 4.)
 Severe Persistent

-– Continual symptoms that is very limiting to physical activity
+– Continual symptoms that are very limiting to physical activity

 Divided into short term and long term treatment